jkvor/emysql/README.md

 	mysql> use test2;
 	mysql> CREATE TABLE `test` ( `b` int(11) NOT NULL );

+The test suite is test/pool_SUITE.erl.
 To run the test, use make:

-	make test2
+	make test20

 Check the test results by opening test/index.html with a browser.